 Based on the study, the CVRD proposed a strategy to improve odour control at the facility, and in January 2017 the Comox Valley Sewage Commission approved several important odour control upgrades, including:

 - Retrofitting the existing scrubber to increase its efficiency.

 - Covering the primary clarifiers to contain and treat air before it is discharged to the environment.

 - Adding a dual bed activated carbon (AC) polisher to further treat air and reduce odours before discharge to the environment.

 Retrofitting of the existing scrubber has already been completed by CVRD operators.
-The completion of the remaining work has been awarded and requires two separate pieces of work.
-The total estimated costs for these contracts are as follows:
+The completion of the remaining work is underway and the total estimated costs are as follows:

 - Comox Valley Water Pollution Control Centre – Staff Report (Jan.
 10, 2018)